tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 The mode is the most frequently occurring value in a data set.
 This is more useful with a data set that has a lot of values that are the same.

-To translate this into T-SQL, let&#8217;s look at the quantities of an item sold.
-We&#8217;ll get the COUNT of the quantity, and put it in descending order to see what quantity of the item is ordered most frequently.
+To translate this into T-SQL, let's look at the quantities of an item sold.
+We'll get the COUNT of the quantity, and put it in descending order to see what quantity of the item is ordered most frequently.

 sql
 SELECT COUNT(SOD.OrderQty) AS FrequencyOfValue, SOD.OrderQty